fishbullet/Accept-Bitcoin-Webstore/Article.md

   "error": null
 }
 ```
-If the output other, you're doing something wrong, rollback and check all steps again.
+If your output is other, you're doing something wrong, rollback and check all steps again.

 ## Database and application desing

 Database tables:

 1. Payments - is a bitcoin transaction with included block and value in satoshi.
-2. Purshase - is a join table between users and the robot merch items.
+2. Purshase - is a join table between users and the merch items.
-3. Robot - purchase item.
+3. Robot - is a purchase item.

 <p align="center"><img src="https://raw.githubusercontent.com/fishbullet/Accept-Bitcoin-Webstore/master/assets/webstore.png" width="560"></p>

-There is a three abstraction which represent user balance:
+There are three kind of abstraction which represent user balance:

-1. Confirmed - is a sum of all **confirmed** incoming transactions(payment) minus sum of all purchases.
+1. Confirmed - is the sum of all **confirmed** incoming transactions(payment) minus sum of all purchases.
-2. Unconfirmed - is a sum of all **unconfirmed** transactions(payment)
+2. Unconfirmed - is the sum of all **unconfirmed** transactions(payment).
-3. Payments - sum of all purchases
+3. Payments - the sum of all purchases.

-The user balance calculated in this way:
+The user balance:

 ```ruby
 # user.rb